vmware-samples/vmware-blockchain-samples/vmbc-ethereum/block-explorers/epirus-explorer/README.md

 Todo(Ramki): Need to get sirato-transactions.png file
 <!--- ![alt text](sirato-transactions.png "Sirato transactions") --->

-You can run the developer edition of Sirato for VMWare Blockchain by following the instructions available [here](https://github.com/web3labs/epirus-free/).
+You can run the developer edition of Sirato for VMware Blockchain by following the instructions available [here](https://github.com/web3labs/epirus-free/).
 Sirato support Kubernetes deployment which seamlessly integrates with VMware Blockchain for Ethereum Kubernetes deployment model.

 ### Hosted plans